The Fintech Revolution is not a fairy tale or science fiction; it’s reality changing the shape of the global financial system.

 Openness and collaboration.
 The financial revolution is based on open innovation bringing together incumbents and third-party providers.
 Smart regulation will ease sharing data, knowledge and ideas between market players.

 Accessibility and financial support.
-New laws and rules will help financial firms to easily enter the market and high street banks – to efficiently implement FinTech aspect in their business models.
+New laws and rules will help financial firms to easily enter the market and high street banks — to implement FinTech aspect in their business models efficiently.
 Through fundraising and venture investing channels, organisations will be able to collect necessary funds in a matter of time.

 Trend #1.
 Open Banking will offer more choice for bank clients.